 Install the manual gas appliance shut-off valve to the gas connection at the water heater.
+The shutoff is supplied with the water heater.

-Install a ground joint union or ANSI design-certified semi-rigid or flexible gas appliance connector to the open end of the manual gas appliance shut-off valve.
-The NFGC, ANSI Z223.1 and CAN/CSA B149.1 codes mandate the use of manual gas shut-off valve.
+Install a ground joint union or ANSI design-certified semi-rigid or flexible gas appliance connector to the open end of the manual gas appliance shutoff valve.
+The (NFGC) ANSI Z223.1 and CAN/CSA B149.1 codes mandate the use of manual gas shut-off valves.